-This is the storage form of fat and elevated levels in the blood are assoc ciated with increased risk of heart disease and clogging of the arteries (though the exact physiological mechanism of its evildoing is unknown).
-A large-scale study in Munster, Germany, found that a high triglycerides level can lead to heart disease regardless of cholesterol level.
+This is the storage form of fat and elevated levels in the blood are associated with an increased risk of heart disease and clogging of the arteries (though the exact physiological mechanism of its evildoing is unknown).
+A large-scale study in Munster, Germany, found that a high triglyceride level can lead to heart disease regardless of cholesterol level.

 So keep three things in mind as you read the next section: